You’ve heard about the Zika virus, right?

-- Fact: The number of Zika cases in popular tourist destinations in Mexico remains very low – extremely low when you consider how many thousands of tourists visit Mexico annually – and most reported cases are in rural inland areas.
-Also, major tourist destinations and resorts have mosquito-eradication practices in place.
+- Fact: The number of Zika cases in popular tourist destinations in Mexico remains very low – extremely low when you consider how many thousands of tourists visit Mexico annually – and most reported cases are in rural inland areas, where localities don’t have mosquito-eradication practices in place, whereas major tourist destinations and resorts do.
 While this does NOT guarantee you won’t get infected, it does lower the risk significantly.

 Zika Virus Resources

 Be sure to check these websites before planning your all-inclusive vacation, but equally as important, check with the resort you’re planning to visit to ask what measures they are taking to control the mosquito population on their property.

 - Centers For Disease Control and Prevention – The mission of the CDC is to protect America from health, safety and security threats, both in the U.S. and foreign.

 - NIH – National Institute of Health – The National Institute of Health is one of the world’s foremost medical research centers and agency of the U.S. Department of Health and Human Services.
 It’s the nation’s medical research agency, making important discoveries that improve health and saves lives.
 It too is a valuable resource that citizens can use to educate themselves about health issues and outbreaks.

 - U.S State Department – The U.S. State Department’s mission is to shape and sustain a peaceful, prosperous, just, and democratic world and foster conditions for stability and progress for the benefit of the American people and people everywhere.
 It offers citizens great information about countries, health issues, and more.

 - WHO – World Health Organization – The WHO is the United Nations public health arm and monitors disease outbreaks, assesses the performance of health systems around the globe, and maintains relationships with more than 150 countries.